risc0/risc0/website/docs/proof-system/stark-by-hand.md

 In more complicated examples, composing our `rule checking polynomials` with our `trace polynomials` would yield `high degree constraint polynomials.`
 In that case, we'd add an extra step at the end of Lesson 9 to split our `high degree validity polynomial` into a few `low degree validity polynomials`.

-## Lesson 8: The Core of the RISC Zero STARK
+## Lesson 8: the Core of the RISC Zero STARK

 > The Prover constructs the `validity polynomial` by dividing the `mixed constraint polynomial` from the previous lesson by the publicly known `zeros polynomial`.
 >